College of Mount Saint Vincent Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Mount Saint Vincent, approximately 82% of students took out student loans averaging $6,077 a year.
 That adds up to $24,308 over four years for those students.

 The student loan default rate at Mount Saint Vincent is 6.8%.
 Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

-How Much Money Do Mount Saint Vincent Graduates Make?students who graduate from Mount Saint Vincent with a bachelor's degree go on to jobs where they make an average salary of $54,400 in their early years.
-That's great news for Mount Saint Vincent students since it is 37% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Mount Saint Vincent Graduates Make?students who graduate with a bachelor's degree from Mount Saint Vincent make about $54,400 a year during their first few years of employment after graduation.
+This is good news for future Mount Saint Vincent graduates since it is 37% more than the average college graduate's salary of $39,802 per year.

 Location of College of Mount Saint Vincent